fieldtrip/website/faq/the_databrowser_crashes_and_destroys_the_whole_matlab_session_how_can_i_resolve_this.md

 ---
 title: The databrowser crashes and destroys the whole MATLAB session, how can I resolve this?
+category: faq
-tags: [faq, ica, data, crash, databrowser, surf, topoplot, topo]
+tags: [ica, data, crash, databrowser, surf, topoplot, topo]
 ---

 # The databrowser crashes and destroys the whole MATLAB session, how can I resolve this?